 We decided to stretch our travel budget and hire a car.
 It was one of the best decisions we made in our travel planning!
 We had complete freedom to explore when and where we liked, and judging by the pictures we’d seen, we suspected we would be in for a spectacular road trip.
 We weren’t wrong.

 To keep our costs down, we decided to make it a camping road trip.
 We had brought a tent on our journey, and this was our first opportunity to use it.
-So off we with four wheels and our trusty tent.
+So off we with four wheels and our trusty tent!
+In this itinerary we’ll also give some local recommendations on alternative places to stay.

 Before we set off: preparations in Salta

-The region’s major city, Salta, was the natural pivot for our road trip.
+The region’s major city, Salta, is the natural pivot for a road trip, and it’s where our itinerary starts and ends.
 If you happen to travel to Salta from San Pedro de Atacama in Northern Chile like we did, you are in for one of the world’s most beautiful bus journeys.

-Before collecting our car, we spent two nights at Ferienhaus Hostel, which was excellent value at USD $12 each per night for a dorm bed with free breakfast.
+Before collecting our car, we spent two nights at Ferienhaus Hostel, which is excellent value at around USD $12 for a dorm bed per night with free breakfast.
 This place ticked all of the vital boxes: two minutes’ walk from the main square, good kitchen facilities, hot showers, big lockers, and strong wifi.

 We used most of our spare full day in Salta preparing for the road trip.
 In search of a map we turned to bookshops; we ended up finding three superb ones and spent hours exploring them.
 Finally, we found a stationery shop to pick up some sketchbooks and coloured pencils, and we were ready to go.

-(If reading is your thing, by the way – check out our blog post on the best books about Argentina!)
+If you’re also a reading enthusiast – check out our blog post on the best books about Argentina!

 Day 1: Salta to Cafayate

 We picked up our car at 10am sharp on Friday morning – a shiny new Chevrolet Celta.
-For five days we paid USD $358, including full insurance cover.
-Over the course of the trip we spent USD $100 on petrol.
+The trickiest part of driving in a new place is always those first few minutes…

 The prospect of navigating out of this hectic city, with right-hand-side driving to boot, was a little unnerving at first.
 We did take a few wrong turns in the process, including a U-turn on a one-way street – Salta is surprisingly difficult to navigate for a city that is literally ‘atlas’ spelt backwards!